 In addition to these 12 money-savers at Costco, I’ve identified nearly 40 other items that will save you smaller amounts of money with each purchase.
 These smaller savings do add up, though.
 If you consistently buy the items on my detailed Costco shopping list throughout the year, you can save over $1,300 for a family of four.

 Here’s my detailed Costco Real Food Savings Chart.
 You can enjoy this resource free of charge.
-If you’re interested in getting additional resources that will help to save you money on real food, please sign up for my weekly email updates in the box in the right sidebar.
+If you’re interested in getting additional resources that will help to save you money on real food, please sign up for my weekly email updates in the box at the bottom of this post.